 This is perhaps my least favorite part about Rocket Korean.
-Because you never learn to read hangeul, Korean words remain as these confusing and complicated mysteries, making them that much harder to remember.
+Because you never learn to read Hangeul, Korean words remain these confusing and complicated mysteries, making them that much harder to remember.

 The sad part is that learning to read Korean is a pretty easy thing to do.
 I felt like 90 Day Korean did an awesome job with this part, which made each subsequent step feel that much easier.
 I didn’t have the same feeling with Rocket Korean.
 It just always felt like an important part was missing.